Could a stealth juror derail Trump’s trial?

 But focus on the evidence, he told them.

-Mr Trump’s attorneys, however, have largely had only one question: what do you think of him?
+Mr Trump’s attorneys, however, largely had only one question: what do you think of him?

 “It’s important to President Trump that he get a fair shake,” lead defence attorney Todd Blanche told jurors on Tuesday.